ray-project/kuberay-helm/README.md

 # kuberay-helm
-Helm charts for the KubeRay project
+Helm charts, inclduing kuberay-operator, kuberay-apiserver, and raycluster, for the KubeRay project.